FastComments/fastcomments-blog/src/content/(6-06-2022) FastComments Referral and Affiliate Program.md

 {{#isPost}}

-FastComments now offers an affiliate program, for affiliate marketers as well as referrals.
+FastComments now offers an affiliate program for affiliate marketers as well as one-time referrals.
 For the year 2022, referrals will earn **30%** commission for the **lifetime** of the customer.

 ### What tiers does the affiliate program apply to?